uptrace/cloud-changelog/README.md

 - Added `apdex(500ms, 3s)` function to calculate apdex score.

 - Added ability to specify [type](https://uptrace.dev/get/querying-spans.html#types) hints on attributes, for example, `foo::string | bar::int | baz::float`.
-This is only needed if the sample attribute has different types in different spans.
+This is only needed if an attribute has different types in different spans.

 ## August 12 2024